 Rebecca Barker is a cultural anthropology student at UAA.
 Her interest in news and politics stem from a long family line of armchair philosophers and engaged citizens.
 Her hopes for herself and for Alaska include anything that encourages self sufficiency, creativity and community.

 Jamey Duhamel is a life long Alaskan who, in addition to producing way too many boys with her husband, has tepid political dreams and an activist streak.
-If fighting coal and local Republicans isn’t enough, she also tries to raise chickens and thinks Jack Black is super sexy.
+If fighting coal and local Republicans in the Mat-Su isn’t enough, she also tries to raise chickens and thinks Jack Black is super sexy.

 Ivan Hodes is a public school teacher in the Aleutian Region School District, and a veteran of Operation Iraqi Freedom.
 During the school year, he lives with his wife, Olivia, on a decommissioned U.S. Navy base on Adak Island.
 In the summer he lives and teaches in Anchorage, and has had his own share of misadventures in the wild.